Optimal Piping Support Design: For Pumps, Vessels and Exchangers

 Solution:

 To prevent this issue, the trunnion should be insulated.
 This insulation helps maintain the trunnion's temperature, preventing contraction and ensuring it remains in contact with the nozzle.
 By doing so, the trunnion effectively supports the valve's weight, relieving stress from the suction nozzle.
+In many project specifications, this arrangement is also referred to as a "Hot Shoe" or a "Thermal Sleeve" support.

 Case 2: Supporting a Line from a Short Vessel